 In edit mode, the three-dot menu at the top right of each tile shows edit options.
 These options differ slightly depending on whether you are viewing a query tile:

 Editing a query tile title

 In edit mode, you can edit a query tile’s title by clicking on the tile and making your edits.
 Click Save at the upper right of the dashboard to save your changes.

 You can also edit tile titles for both query tiles and Look-linked tiles when editing a tile’s underlying query or Look.

-If you save edits to a Look, it will affect every dashboard (beta or original) where that Look is used.
+If you save edits to a Look, it affects every dashboard (new or legacy) where that Look is used.